bigdragonsoft/stock-quote/README_en.md

 ## Configuration Files

-The program uses the following JSON files for configuration, which are created automatically on the first run:
+The program uses the following files for configuration, which are created automatically on the first run:
 - `favorites.json`: Stores your personal watchlist, which can be edited through the GUI.
 - `indexes.json`: Stores a fixed list of market indexes.
 This list cannot be edited from the GUI but can be modified by editing the file directly.
+- `stock_quote.log`: Records any errors that occur during data fetching, which helps with troubleshooting.

 ## Dependencies